 Caswell EP, deFrank J, Apt WJ, Tang C-S. 1991.
 Influence of nonhost plants on population decline of Rotylenchulus reniformis.
 Journal of Nematology 23: 91–98.

 Inserra RN, Dunn RA, McSorley R, Langdon KR, Richmer AY.
 1989.
 Weed hosts of Rotylenchulus reniformis in ornamental nurseries of southern Florida.
 Nematology Circular No. 171.
 Florida Department of Agriculture and Consumer Services, Division of Plant Industry, Gainesville.
-(11 December 2013)
+(No longer available online).

 Inserra RN, Dunn RA, Volvas N. 1994a.
 Host response of ornamental palms to Rotylenchulus reniformis in Florida.
 Supplement to the Journal of Nematology 26: 737–743.

 Inserra RN, Lehman PS, Overstreet C. 1994b Ornamental hosts of the reniform nematode, Rotylenchulus reniformis.
 Nematology Circular No. 209.
 Florida Department of Agriculture and Consumer Services, Division of Plant Industry, Gainesville.
-(11 December 2013)
+(No longer available online).

 Kinloch RA, Sprenkel RK.
 1994.
 Plant-parasitic nematodes associated with cotton in Florida.
 Journal of Nematology 26: 749–752.